DoctorMuch/fs-homework-tracker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 ![herokuapp](assets/images/access.png)
-When they first open the website and preform a search.
-They need to click on the link in the console (https://cors-anywhere.herokuapp.com/corsdemo) and request temp access.
+When the user first opens the website and performs a search, they will need to click on the link in the console (https://cors-anywhere.herokuapp.com/corsdemo) and request temp access.

 In addition, we used an environmental file "env.js" to store our keys locally.
 Anyone pulling the code would need to gain the env.js file.